The Best of Everything

 Above: US banner.
 24 x 82 inches.

-Below: Danish program cover.
+Below: Danish program cover (left), and German publicity.

 Above: Cardboard promo axes.